 See links above for info about specific aspects of the course.

-- Prerequisites: CS61A & CS61B, or equivalent experience with functional & higher-order programming & object-oriented programming.
+- Prerequisites: CS61A & CS61B, or equivalent experience with functional & higher-order programming & at least one object-oriented programming language.

-- Important event dates—according to the Academic Requirements for Scheduling Conflicts, you must tell us by the end of the second week of classes if you will have conflicts, as job interviews DO NOT get you a free pass for missing these:
+- Important event dates—according to the Academic Requirements for Scheduling Conflicts, you must tell us by the end of the second week of classes if you will have conflicts, as job interviews DO NOT get you a free pass for missing these.
+The dates for these important events are on the syllabus/lecture schedule linked above:

 - Online materials